Let Target Cost Realty, LLC assist you in buying a new home in Grand Prairie

 It won't take much time at all if you've been pre-approved, but you'll want to stay in close contact with your mortgage lender.

 And I'll look after all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-Your lender will give you a Loan Estimate (LE) detailing your closing costs within three days of receiving your application.
-You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of taking your loan application.
+Your mortgage lender will supply you with a Loan Estimate (LE) outlining closing costs within three days of taking your application.
+You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of receiving your application.

-The estimate rests on the loan amount.
-RESPA requirements require that it has to contain all closing costs and fall within a narrow range of accuracy, and I'll go over the estimate and let you know if it all looks all right.
+The estimate depends on the loan amount, and RESPA requirements mandate that it has to include all closing costs and be within a precise range of accuracy.
+I'll examine the estimate and let you know if everything looks permissible.

-Then it's time to close on your house.
-This will probably happen at a title company or escrow office and is often a smooth and hassle-free occurrence.
+Then we'll close on your house.
+This will probably take place at a title company or escrow office and should be a smooth and easygoing affair.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+Now you can move into your new home.
 Enjoy it.
-And if you need anything or have any questions, simply call me at (972) 504-8021 or e-mail me at .
+And if you have any questions, just call me at (972) 504-8021 or e-mail me at .